MEET THE ABLE FLIGHT PILOTS

 Ryan Kelly was a Staff Sergeant in the Army Reserves in July of 2003 in Ramadi, Iraq when he lost his right leg below the knee in an IED attack.
 After being awarded a Bronze Star with Valor Device, this young man who had previously dreamed of becoming a helicopter pilot faced days filled with rehab and doubts about his future.
 Then he learned that even with a prosthetic leg, it was possible to qualify for civilian helicopter flight training.

 He was accepted at Embry Riddle University in Arizona where he would not only graduate cum laude, but would earn his certificate as a helicopter pilot.
 He followed that by becoming a helicopter instructor, and with his Able Flight scholarship has now earned his fixed wing license.
 He also plans to become an instructor in airplanes with a goal of teaching others with disabilities how to fly.
 Ryan was the first Able Flight Scholarship winner to be trained at Philly Sport Pilot, a new training operation established by Able Flight graduate Sean O’Donnell of Philadelphia, and the first wounded veteran scholarship winner to earn a license.
 Ryan’s scholarship was funded through the generous support of the East Cooper Pilot’s Association of Mt.
 Pleasant, SC in honor of their friend Colonel Woody Faison.
-Ryan is now flying a medical rescue helicopter in Texas.
+Ryan is now flying a medical rescue helicopter in Texas, and with a second Able flight Scholarship, Ryan has earned both his fixed wing Private Pilot certificate and an Instrument rating.

 Sgt.
 Adam Kisielewski was serving in the Marines when he was critically injured.
 It was only a month and two days after Adam’s deployment to Iraq began when his squad was given the assignment of clearing a school of suspected insurgents.
 The blast cost Adam his left arm at the shoulder and his right leg below his knee, and it cost the life of his fellow Marine, Lieutenant James “Cat” Cathey, mortally wounded as the two men were on a room to room search.
 The actions of his squad, an immediate evacuation in a Humvee to a field hospital, and the superior emergency care he received gave him the opportunity to live.
 From Iraq he was airlifted to Germany, and then, in five days, Adam was back “home”, with home being Bethesda Naval Hospital for seven weeks, and then Walter Reed for eleven months of intense rehabilitation for his catastrophic injuries.